 Members of Psychological Services are always available to parents/guardians, teachers and school principals, to provide information and ideas.
 As consultants, they can assist teachers in understanding why a student is having difficulty and make suggestions for changes to a student's program which would enable that student to work more effectively within the regular classroom.
-These changes to program can involve either instructional strategies and/or behavioural management techniques.
+These changes to the program can involve either instructional strategies and/or behavioural management techniques.

 Staff also function as consultants in their role as a member of the school's "tracking" team.
 This team, the School Support Team, attempts to support students who are having difficulty in their classroom in a preventative way.
 That is, students are identified before their problems get out of hand and remedial strategies are put in place to help the student, before a pattern of failure becomes established.